Student Association Handbook

 • 5 microphones available by request (include your request on the Student Association Event Set Up Facilities Work Order Form under Sound Requirements section)

-• if music and dancing is part of the event, SOCAN and Re:Sound fees apply and will be paid from your student association account after your event
+• If music and dancing is part of the event, SOCAN and Re-Sound fees apply.
+These fees will be paid from your student association account after your event

 UNC 200 Requirements: